amaster507/gofer/README.md

     // End of Transmission character.
 Defaults to '\r' CR?: string
   }
+  queue?: QueueConfig
 }
 ```

+Future plans include support for HL7 over HTTP, HL7 reading from files in a directory, and HL7 reading from a database.
+Eventually, I would like to support other message formats such as FHIR, CDA, CSV, PSV, etc.,

+More information on the [`QueueConfig`](#Queing) below.

+### Channel ingestion

 The `ingestion` is required and is a list of flows to process messages as they are received.
 The order of the flows is important.
 The first flow will be executed first, the second flow will be executed second, etc. If the server should respond to the source, then there should be an ack flow somewhere in this list.
 The interface `IngestionFlow` is computed to: